Introduction

 They suffer because the timeline is hard to scan, hard to explain, or hard to update.

-This is why heavier tools can feel slightly misaligned for everyday project work.
-They expand expressive range, but expressive range is not always the missing ingredient.
+That is why many heavier tools can feel slightly misaligned for everyday project work.
+They increase expressive range, but expressive range is not always the missing ingredient.
+Often the missing ingredient is a lighter path to a timeline that already feels complete enough to use.

 A practical way to choose the best timeline maker for projects